 - On the End User License Agreement page, carefully read the license text and then accept the license terms if you agree with them.

 - On the Destination Folder page, review a default installation path (C:\Program Files\Cygna Labs) or click Change to specify an alternative installation folder.

 On the Active Directory Credentials page, specify your corporate Active Directory forest and enter user credentials.

 Cygna Auditor prepopulates the forest and user fields with the name of your domain and your current user account; update them if necessary.
 Make sure the account you specify belongs the Enterprise Admins group.
 See Account and Permissions Checklist for reference.

 On the Cygna Auditor repository page, select the SQL Server instance name from the list or input it in one of the following formats: hostname\instance (e.g., DemoSQL\SQL16) or hostname,port (e.g., DemoSQL,1833).

 Cygna Labs recommends using Standard or Enterprise edition of SQL Server.
 Express edition is only suitable for evaluation purposes and requires additional configuration steps.
 For more information, see Configuring Additional Steps for SQL Server Express.

 Note: SQL authentication is a recommended method.
-If you select Windows authentication method, make sure to check out the Post-Installation Steps.
+If you select Windows authentication method, the user who runs the installation will be used to access SQL Server.
+Make sure this Windows account has all the necessary roles on the SQL Server instance and also make sure to check out the Post-Installation Steps.

 On the Database Name page, enter a new database name or select an existing.
 This database will be used to store collected audit data.